Abstraction

 (Gordon, n.d).

-Gordon suggests deploying an explicit negative prompt not to generate antithetical text parallels as a solution, but I am not convinced this would work judging by my previous experiments with lipograms – LLMS do not follow such rules well, instead they forget the rules you give them and revert to probability.
+Gordon suggests deploying an explicit negative prompt not to generate antithetical text parallels as a solution, but I am not convinced this would work judging by my previous experiments with lipograms.
+Large Language Models (LLMs) do not follow rules well, instead they forget the rules you give them and revert to probability.
 Unlike LLMs, The Macclesfield Psalter embodies memory over probability, indeed much of the imagery is highly improbable.
 Mary Carruthers writes:

 Manuscript decoration is part of the painture of language, one of the gates to memory, and the form it takes often has to do with what is useful not only to understand a text but to retain and recall it too (Carruthers, 281, 1990).

 Such complex threads of commentary and cognitive intervention have made me rethink my own assumptions about Medieval texts and images as simple, dogmatic or one dimensional.
-The Macclesfield Psalter was produced in East Anglia around 1330, when East Anglia ‘was one of the foremost artistic centres of Europe.
-The margins are populated with charming, often bizarre illustrations, combining religious imagery and depictions of everyday life with bawdy humour and grotesque creations.
+The Macclesfield Psalter was produced in East Anglia around 1330, when East Anglia ‘was one of the foremost artistic centers of Europe.
+The margins are populated with charming, often bizarre illustrations, combining religious imagery and depictions of everyday life with bawdy humor and grotesque creations.
 In this fantasy world, men are attacked by giant snails and enormous fish, while rabbits joust, play the organ or ride dogs’ (BBC Online, 2014).
 The Psalter invites multiple entry points and ideas, providing intertextual animated images which are marginal and potentially subversive.
+This is not the same as the rote repetition of antithetical imagery and ideas we see in text generated by large language models, to the extent that such monotonously predictable parallelism is now a pseudo intellectual ‘tell’ for AI assisted plagiarism (Stockton, 2025).

 Frame 6